Abaso007/superchats/README.md

 # 🚀 ERA by VYNECT™

 **ERA** is a premium JavaScript library for **secure, ethical WhatsApp automation and testing** using direct socket communication.
-Designed for businesses and developers who demand **speed, control, and reliability**.
+Designed for businesses and developers who demand **speed, control, and simplicity**.

 ---